jaruiz/light8080/README.md

 ## Status

 The core has already executed some quite large pieces of original code in hardware, including the Microsoft Altair 4K Basic.
-Interrupt response has been simulated and tested in real hardware.
+Interrupt response has been simulated and tested in real hardware (but test sources not yet moved to this repo!).
-The project includes a small SoC system built around the CPU core that can be useful as an usage example or as the starting point for a real application.
+The project includes a minimal MCU system built around the CPU core that can be useful as an usage example or as the starting point for a real application.

 Besides, thanks to Moti Litochevski the project is now available in both Verilog and VHDL versions (but only on the OpenCores site, Verilog port not moved to GitHub yet!).